Garden family circuses: A troubled history

 Criminal charges.
 Animal cruelty.
 Customer complaints.
 Failed business ventures.
 Lawsuits.

-Richard Garden, his sons Niles and Zachary, and businesses they’ve owned and operated, have a sordid
+Richard Garden, his sons Lance, Niles and Zachary, and businesses they’ve owned and operated, have a sordid

-In 2016, the Garden family is operating circuses under the names King Cole Circus and Garden Bros.
+In 2017, the Garden family is operating under the name Garden Bros.
 Circus.

 October 2015: Toby Tyler Circus (Richard Garden) canceled several shows in Tennessee without notice.
 WSMV Ch.
 4 interviewed one disappointed parent in McMinnville who explained, “There was nobody there, nothing.
 No circus, no nothing.
 You could see cars driving by looking for it.
 It wasn’t there.
 We had a lot of our friends show up, and they had their daughters crying in their vehicles.”

 June 2014: Lawsuit filed against Niles Garden by Lamar Advertising for failure to pay $3,500 bill.

 June 2014: Piccadilly Circus (Zachary Garden) shows cancelled in three Massachussetts towns after the circus fails to provide information required to obtain permits.
 “The company did not announce the cancellations on its website or its social media accounts,” reported a local newspaper.